shroman/ignite/modules/control-center-agent/README.txt

     You may need to specify URI for connect to Ignite REST server via "-n" option.

  2. Proxy between Ignite Web Console and user RDBMS to collect database metadata for later CacheTypeMetadata configuration.
-    You may need to copy JDBC driver into "./jdbc-drivers" subfolder or specify path via "-drv" option.
+    You may need to copy JDBC driver into "./jdbc-drivers" subfolder or specify path via "-d" option.

 Usage example:
-    ignite-control-center-agent.sh -t 1a2b3c4d5f -s wss://webconsole.example.com
+    ignite-control-center-agent.sh -t 1a2b3c4d5f -s wss://console.example.com

 Test drive of Ignite Web Agent:
     In order to simplify evaluation two test drive modes were implemented: